vbenjs/vue-vben-admin/docs/src/en/guide/in-depth/access.md

 ## Frontend Access Control

 **Implementation Principle**: The permissions for routes are hardcoded on the frontend, specifying which permissions are required to view certain routes.
 Only general routes are initialized, and routes that require permissions are not added to the route table.
 After logging in or obtaining user roles through other means, the roles are used to traverse the route table to generate a route table that the role can access.
-This table is then added to the router instance using `router.addRoutes`, achieving permission filtering.
+This table is then added to the router instance using `router.addRoute`, achieving permission filtering.

 **Disadvantage**: The permissions are relatively inflexible; if the backend changes roles, the frontend needs to be adjusted accordingly.
 This is suitable for systems with relatively fixed roles.